 Yet, as a person who has experienced all that, there was also one significant drawback to my trimming down from a 44 inch waist to a 34 inch one.
 Can you guess what it was?

-I’ll give you a hint – it has to do with the current season.
+I’ll give you a hint – it has to do with winter.

 Okay, it is very logical and yet I was totally surprised by it, like a well-written piece of fiction.
 When you drop all that fat – insulation – you become much more sensitive and vulnerable to the cold.
 That’s right.
 When winter comes around, I get out what we used to call long johns.
 Now it is ‘base layers.’
 I start wearing my base layer in late October here in Chicago.
 Once the temps fall below 40F, I wear long johns.
 And I keep them on through March.